Aquascaping - How To Get Started

 Aquascaing is quite artistic.
 Have a snoop around for inspiration and find a look you're drawn to.
 Do you like an overgrown jungle-y look or something more structured?
 What about a tank with elements emerging from the water?
 Or do you like it fully submerged?

-While there are several aquascaping themes to choose from, three of the most common include:
+While there are several aquascaping themes to choose from, four of the most common include:

 A jungle style setup is a great place to start because it's all about looking untamed –with plants allowed to grow as they like through the tank.
 A jungle style aquarium setup can look awesome without worrying so much about the fiddley stuff.